deepak1556/enclose/index.md

 Hackers will deal with
 [that push-mov stuff](https://github.com/v8/v8-git-mirror/blob/master/src/x87/full-codegen-x87.cc#L1110).
 No need to obfuscate, no need to encrypt, no "hidden" decryption keys.
-Stacktraces show nothing (in case you wish to `require` untrusted on-disk code).
 Also

 ```
 myfunc.toString()